terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_keypair_v2.html.markdown

     created, then destroying this resource means you will lose access to that keypair forever.

+* `user_id` - (Optional) This allows administrative users to operate key-pairs of specified user ID.
+For this feature your need to have openstack microversion 2.10 (Liberty) or later.

 * `value_specs` - (Optional) Map of additional options.

 ## Attributes Reference